Doug-MacDowell/antenna-calculator/README.md

 **Examples:**

-(1) An amateur (ham) radio operator wants to construct a wire antenna for the 20-meter band, centered on frequency 14,280,000 Hz.
+(1) An amateur (ham) radio operator wants to construct a half-wave wire antenna for the 20-meter band, centered on frequency 14,280,000 Hz.
 This frequency is equivalent to 14.280 MHz in decimal notation.
 Enter **14.280** when prompted by the program.